AdobeDocs/commerce-admin.en/help/inventory-management/enable.md

 - To use [!DNL Inventory Management], enable _[!UICONTROL Manage Stock]_.

-- [!UICONTROL Manage Stock] settings at the product level override the store configuration.
+- [!UICONTROL Manage Stock] settings at the product level configuration override the store configuration.

 - To use Order Management or third-party services (such as ERP), disable [!UICONTROL Manage Stock].